 The hot-headed young D’Artagnan along with three former legendary but now down on their luck Musketeers must unite and defeat a beautiful double agent and her villainous employer from seizing the French throne and engulfing Europe in war.

-So what's it exactly that distinguishes the excellent comedy films from the great?
-Could it be power they have to endure, the way that their humor creeps up on you or goes by amazement?
-It could be a great screenplay, perfect moment or one-liners that hit the mark every time?
-Whatever it is, great humorous films leave a long lasting feeling and have an proficiency to take pleasure in us.
+So what the heck is it exactly that distinguishes the great humorous movies of your great?
+Would it be power they have to experience, the way that their humor creeps up on you or takes you by surprise?
+It could be a awesome story, perfect timing or one-liners that hit the mark on every occasion?
+Whatever it is, good humor shows give a long-lasting feeling and have an ability to take on us.